• Skip to main content

 One, it's super quick to make.
 No need to make your cake weeks in advance!
 And it should take just minutes – about 15 of them – to get it in the oven.

-The cake doesn’t need a long time to mature, because the boiling breaks the fruit down.
+The cake doesn't need a long time to mature, because the boiling breaks down the fruit.
 A teaspoon of bicarbonate of soda is also added to the boiling mixture in this recipe, which helps break down the fruit even more quickly.

 Thanks to the whole tin of crushed pineapple that's added, it's a sweet and moist cake with extra fruity flavours.